innotrade/enapso-graphdb-admin/README.md

 ## Get Users
 </summary>

-Get all details of all users of a certain Graph Database instance:
+Get all details of all users of a certain graph database instance:

 ```javascript
 graphDBEndpoint